 The Scopes Trial

-The Scopes Trial, formally known as The State of Tennessee v.
-John Thomas Scopes and commonly referred to as the Scopes Monkey Trial, was a closely-followed legal case in July 1925 in which a high school teacher, John T. Scopes, was accused of violating Tennessee's Butler Act, which had made it unlawful to teach human evolution in any state-funded school.
+The case involved a high school teacher, John T. Scopes, accused of violating Tennessee's Butler Act, which had made it unlawful to teach human evolution in any state-funded school.
 The trial was deliberately staged in order to attract publicity to the small town of Dayton, Tennessee, where it was held.

-In 1925, Tennessee passed the Butler Act, which disallowed the teaching of Darwin's theories on evolution in any public school or university.
-Other Southern states followed suit.
+After Tennessee prohibited the teaching of Darwin's theories on evolution with the Butler Act, other Southern states followed suit.

 The ACLU hired the famous lawyer Clarence Darrow to defend Scopes, while William Jennings Bryan, three-time presidential candidate and former secretary of state, volunteered to argue for the prosecution.
 The "Great Commoner" was the perfect representative of the rural values he dedicated his life to defend.